DevAsmodeus07/DevAsmodeus07/README.md

 - 🔗 Building **ProofDocket** and other decentralized projects
 - 🛠️ Contributor to **EVM smart contracts & DAO development**
 - 🎯 Passionate about **scalable backend systems** for blockchain ecosystems
-- 📚 Also a Chemical Engineering student at AE-FUNAI
+- 📚 Also a Chemical Engineering student

 ---